apache/arrow/docs/source/java/flight.rst

 .. warning:: Authentication is insecure without enabling TLS.

-Handshake-based authentication can be enabled by implementing on the client side through authenticates against the Flight service ``FlightClient.authenticate``, or by authenticates with a username and password through ``FlightClient.authenticateBasic`` and ``FlightClient.authenticateBasicToken``.
-And on the server side through ``FlightServer.Builder().authHandler`` or by ``FlightServer.Builder().headerAuthenticator``.
+Handshake-based authentication can be enabled by implementing Handlers on the client and server side (i.e.: ``ServerAuthHandler``).
+There are two options available user/password and token.

-Authentication consists of two parts: on initial client connection (handshake method), the server and client authentication implementations can perform any negotiation needed; then, on each RPC thereafter, the client provides a token.
+Authentication consists of two parts: on initial client connection, the server and client authentication implementations can perform any negotiation needed; then, on each RPC thereafter, the client provides a token.
+The client set an ID result of user/password through ``CallHeaders`` / ``Metadata`` these IDs is recovered by the server side to do validation.
 The server authentication handler validates the token and provides the identity of the client.
-This identity can be obtained from the ``CallContext.peerIdentity``.
+This identity can be obtained from the `CallContext.peerIdentity`.

 Custom Middleware
 =================